 Defendants’ Attorneys: Scott Hofer and William Logan of Foland, Wickens, Eisfelder, Roper & Hofer, Kansas City for C&J Meyer Trucking and Clayton Meyer; Pamela Brown, Kansas City, for Sierra Angst

 St. Joseph, Missouri auto accident attorney James Montee, has reached a settlement on behalf of his client for injuries received in a Wabaunsee County, Kansas automobile accident.

 Regina Rollett-Osborn returned to her job as a hotel housekeeper soon after returning to St. Joseph.
-In the weeks following the accident, Rollett-Osborn experienced increasing neck pain and headaches along with numbness and tingling sensations into the left arm and hand.
-Because of her increasing symptoms Rollett-Osborn went to Heartland hospital on May 24, 2011 for an examination.
+In the weeks following the accident, Rollett-Osborn experienced increasing neck pain and headaches along with numbness and tingling sensations in the left arm and hand.
+Because of her increasing symptoms, Rollett-Osborn went to Heartland hospital on May 24, 2011, for an examination.
 An MRI of the cervical spine demonstrated a large right paracentral disk herniation at C6-7 and disk bulging at both C4-5 and C5-6.
 The radiologist did not describe any preexisting degenerative changes in the cervical spine and Rollett-Osborn denied any history of neck problems prior to the motor vehicle accident.
-On May 31, 2011 Rollett-Osborn underwent anterior cervical fusion.
+On May 31, 2011, Rollett-Osborn underwent an anterior cervical fusion.

 Rollett-Osborn filed suit in Buchanan County, Missouri against the driver of her vehicle and against the semi-driver and owner.
 All parties to the lawsuit were Missouri residents.
 The plaintiff agreed to a settlement of $200,000 from the trucking company and $11,000 from the driver of her vehicle.